 More About Me

 Of many things, I am an eternal motivator.
 I believe greatly in human potential and the power of trying to do something that you’re not entirely sure you can achieve.
 I use the word “no” with caution and try to never use it just because I’m afraid of what saying “yes” might mean.
+I see fear as an invitation for growth.
 I’m almost always willing to take one more step, to peek around one more corner, before I really say “no.” More often than not, this strategy has led me to greatness, unforeseen opportunity and growth.
 Sometimes it has gotten me into trouble, at times it has caused pain and heartbreak, but it has made me stronger, more compassionate and more prepared for life than simply saying “no” could have ever done.

 Since I was a young girl, I’ve always been fascinated with personal development– always striving to be more, to do more, and be better.
 I’ve kept a journal since I first learned to write, have always loved exploring my thoughts and emotions, and making those around me feel supported.
 I also loved being active, from playing traditional sports like soccer and lacrosse to outdoor sports like climbing and skiing.
 I’m fascinated with psychology and started reading sports psychology books in high school.
 From there, the world of personal development, self-improvement, and spirituality captivated me.
-I practiced what I was learning and applied various approaches of self-improvement to all my endeavors, which led to a fruitful 12-year career as a professional skier.
+I practiced what I was learning and applied various approaches of self-improvement and mindfulness to all my endeavors, which led to a fruitful 12-year career as a professional skier and a BS in Psychology from the University of Utah.

 By age 23 I was on top of the world.
 Everything that I set out to achieve, I had.
 5 x-Games medals (2 gold) to my name, 2 world championship titles, 4 national championship titles, sponsors knocking at the door, endless media opportunities, VIP parties, ESPY nominations, my very own house, a healthy, happy, loving and supportive family.
 It was all mine.
 And I thought I was just getting warmed up, that the best was yet to come, that more victories, more success, more winning, more dream-come-true moments were right around the corner.
 Until it all came crashing down…